ChadiEch/tasket/ADMIN_CREATED_AT_FIELD.md

 ### Creating a Task with Custom Created At Date

-1. As an admin, open the "Add Task" form
+1. As an admin, navigate to the DayView for a specific date
+2. Click "Add Task" to open the task form
+3. The "Created At" field will be pre-filled with the selected date and current time
+4. Modify the "Created At" field to any desired date and time
-2. Fill in the task details as usual
+5. Fill in other task details as needed
+6. Submit the form

+### Editing a Task's Created At Date

+1. As an admin, open the "Edit Task" form for an existing task
+2. The "Created At" field will show the task's current creation timestamp
 3. Modify the "Created At" field to the desired date and time
 4. Submit the form

-### Editing a Task's Created At Date

-1. As an admin, open the "Edit Task" form for an existing task
-2. Modify the "Created At" field to the desired date and time
-3. Submit the form

 ## Validation